cscart/docs/en/developer_guide/api/entities/products.rst

         -   Short description
     *   -   tax_ids
         -   array
-        -   Array of tax IDs
+        -   Array of tax IDs which are selected for the Product
     *   -   timestamp
         -   Valid timestamp in UNIX format
         -   Creation timestamp